 Faculty: Professors Hsia (chair), Broman, Keller, Lederer, Mitman, Nyhart, Schatzberg; Associate Professor Houck; Assistant Professors Gómez, Jackson, Nelson; Senior Lecturer Rider

 The department offers the master of arts and the doctor of philosophy in history of science, medicine, and technology.
 Graduate instruction leads to research and teaching careers in the history of science, medical history, history of technology, intellectual and cultural history, science in general education programs, science writing, and museum work.

-The department currently offers one of the largest and most diverse such programs in the United States.
-It gives attention not only to the internal development of the sciences, medicine, and technology, but also to their broader social and intellectual context, including institutions, philosophy, religion, and literature.
-It also allows students to work in areas as diverse as science studies, history of pharmacy, philosophy of science, women's studies, and environmental studies.
-Faculty research and teaching interests embrace the history of all major branches of science, medicine, and technology from antiquity to the present.
-The department encourages students to develop individualized programs of study.
+The department offers one of the largest and most diverse such programs in the United States.
+It addresses the development of the sciences, medicine, and technology in their social and intellectual contexts, including attention to institutions, philosophy, religion, literature, and visual and material culture.
+It also invites students to develop cognate interests in areas as diverse as science studies, environmental history, gender and women's studies, history of pharmacy, and philosophy of science.
+Faculty provide broad coverage, with expertise that spans Europe, the United States, and non-Western areas from the Middle Ages to the present, and ranges across the physical, biological, and social sciences to medicine and technology.

 Feedback, questions or accessibility issues: comments

 © 2016 Board of Regents of the University of Wisconsin System